Updated March 4, 2020

 Over the course of almost two decades, the Stacy Blackman Consulting team has built a successful track record using time-tested techniques and best practices.
 They offer deep experience with every top-tier school and a variety of industries.

-We recommend mbaMission.
-They offer experience and excellent customer service.
+mbaMission offers experience and excellent customer service.
 They have excellent online reviews and we like their individual approach, supported by the entire mbaMission team.
-There are limits to their most comprehensive package, though.
+However, there are limits to their most comprehensive package, though.
 While it is not advertised as an all-inclusive or unlimited package, we wish they offered something a little more robust.

 They offer a free 30-minute consultation with your chosen consultant before a commitment, which is necessary because they ask you to choose your own consultant.
 We prefer a more extensive matchmaking process than this, but some applicants would rather choose their own individual consultant and this method can lead to great results and applicants feeling more empowered and confident about their role in the process.